measurement-kit/measurement-kit/doc/api/ooni/orchestrate.md

 `registry` web service of the orchestrator.
 By default, this attribute is set to the production registry service URL used by OONI.

-The `secrets_path` attribute is the path of the file where to save orchestrator secrets.
-The default is `"orchestrator_secrets.json"` in the current working directory.
-You certainly want to change this on mobile device, to use a directory where the app can write.

 The `software_name` attribute is the name of the application using MeasurementKit OONI's orchestrator.
 By default is `measurement_kit` and you most certainly want to change it to the name of your